GENIE-MC-Community/GENIESupport/README.md

-#Basic Usage
+# Basic Usage

 This script will install the required third party packages to build GENIE from source.
-It has been lightly test on Scientific Linux 5 only.
+It has been thoroughly tested on Scientific Linux 5 only.
+Some users have had success on Ubuntu, but read the trouble-shooting section carefully.

 Running the script with no arguments will produce the help menu: